-$^{38}\mathrm{Appendix}\ \mathrm{C.4}$ contains the details on the transition probability specification.
+34Appendix C.4 contains the details on the transition probability specification.

-&lt;sup>39Note that there is default in the IMD economy, in which case debt and the primary surplus are zero, by construction, and the spread is not defined.
-Therefore, all the moments involving the debt to GDP ratio, primary surplus over GDP and the spreads are conditional on borrowing (i.e., not in default).
+35Note that there is default in the IMD economy, in which case debt and the primary surplus are zero, by construction, and the spread is not defined.
+Therefore, all the moments involving the debt to GDP ratio,